Selling a Life Insurance Policy For Cash

-It is within your rights to sell a life insurance policy that you no longer need to a third party under the life settlement clause.
-Ideally, the sale involves transferring your claim over the expected payout to a third party investor in exchange for cash.
-In effect, the investor offers immediate cash payment (also known as a life insurance buyout) and continues paying the premiums up to the time of your passing when they can then claim the full settlement from the insurer.
+It is your right to sell a life insurance policy that you no longer need to a 3rd party under the life settlement clause.
+The sale involves transferring your claim over the expected payout to a third party investor in exchange for cash.
+The investor offers immediate cash payment (also known as a life insurance buyout) and continues paying the life insurance premiums up to the time of your passing when they can then claim the full settlement from the insurer.

 What you will learn: